WAPA-TV: History

 During the 1980s and early 1990s, the station became very successful by mixing American shows translated to Spanish with locally produced sitcoms such as Cuqui, Cara o Cruz, Entrando por la Cocina, Carmelo y Punto and Barrio Cuatro Calles.
 However, it still trailed behind WKAQ-TV as the second most-watched Puerto Rican station.
 In the early 1990s, WAPA rebranded itself with the slogans WAPA'lla! (a catchy slang variation of Vamos pa'lla, or "Let's go!") and WAPA, aqui con la gente ("WAPA, here with the people").
 These slogans were accompanied by a catchy musical score and vivid, colorful graphics depicting the channel's logo.
 In 1994, WAPA was the first television station in Puerto Rico to use high-end graphic animations to animate a new logo, created and animated by Pixel Light Studios of New York City.
 This gave the station a very "American" on-air appearance.
 The logo, although graphically pleasing, was slowly dropped in favor of the classical number 4 logo.
 High end graphics were later dropped altogether for cheaper, in-house graphics.

 In 1997, under the helm of former Univision executive Miguel Banojian, WAPA-TV achieved its biggest increases in viewership ever.
 During Banojian's tenure, the network produced more local programming than ever before, increasing its local news programming, and broadcasting several sporting events including Serie del Caribe (the Caribbean edition of the U.S. baseball World Series) and World Boxing Championship events produced in partnership (since the early 1980s) with Don King (WAPA would also sometimes broadcast fights promoted by King's rival Bob Arum and other promoters like Bob Andreoli).

 In 1998, WAPA again rebranded itself with a new name and logo; Televicentro (a brand that was used previously during the 1970s and 1980s).
 It also regained its position as a major Puerto Rican television station, mainly due to its new focus on locally produced programming.
-Its new slogan, Como tú, boricua ("Like you, Puerto Rican"—a nod to the longtime colloquial nickname for Puerto Ricans) highlighted the fact that it was the only local commercial station remaining in Puerto Rico that was programmed locally.
+Its new slogan, Como tú, boricua ("Like you, Boricua"—a nod to the longtime colloquial nickname for Puerto Ricans) highlighted its status as the only locally programmed commercial station remaining in Puerto Rico.
 Despite the new name, local residents still referred to the station as either el cuatro or simply "WAPA".
 That same year, former WKAQ-TV general manager Joe Ramos was named president of WAPA-TV.